We're an affiliate

 Check on the dog’s weight changes and compare their interest to various puppy-specific diets to determine which one appeals the most.

-Caring for a Newly Separated Puppy
+How to Care for a Newly Separated Puppy

 1. Proper feeding schedules and nutrition requirements